dcsimg

 Paul Detwiler cc-by-nc-sa-3.0

-Panulirus interruptus (California Spiny Lobster) is a species of decapods in the family Palinuridae.
+Panulirus interruptus (California Spiny Lobster) is a species of decapods in the family Crayfish.
 They are native to Pacific Ocean and The Nearctic.
 They are nocturnal detritivores.
 They have parental care (female provides care).
 They rely on drag powered swimming and swimming to move around.

 show all records